cjbarber/yc-stack/README.md

 ### My next steps.

+## Learn from the dead startups

 Interview the failed.
 [Sign up to tell me that you want to get these emails at some point in the future.](http://signup.deadpool.io/) (if you want to read the emails, you should sign up - I won't put them online straight away)

 I'm going to build this out.

-*Two things:*
+## Make a better listing

 * A proper, easier to navigate directory of services relevant to starting companies (not just YC)

+## Interview YC companies for super-short insights

 * Interviews with the companies on extremely short and actionable insights at a few different stages of startups (e.g. naming, incorporating, promoting via word of mouth, promoting on twitter, etc).
 No long form BS.
 Just actions and to-do items.

-If either of those sound appealing, [find out when they come into existence](https://docs.google.com/forms/d/1-404EqBBW0GM_I2FbDZe2q9KYiNtjBulxQaXpLRMNzw/viewform).
+*If either of those sound appealing, [be the first to learn when this cool stuff comes into existence](https://docs.google.com/forms/d/1-404EqBBW0GM_I2FbDZe2q9KYiNtjBulxQaXpLRMNzw/viewform).*